Luis Arraez Preview, Player Props: Marlins vs. Nationals

-On Saturday, Luis Arraez (batting .205 in his past 10 games) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:10 PM ET.
+Luis Arraez -- with a slugging percentage of .205 in his past 10 games (including zero home runs) -- will be in action for the Miami Marlins against the Washington Nationals, with Trevor Williams on the hill, on August 27 at 1:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Nationals.
+He had a hitless performance in his previous game (0-for-4) against the Nationals.

 Luis Arraez Game Info & Props vs. the Nationals